igingu/future-build-token/README.md

 # Features to think about:
 ---
-### Staking
+### Dynamic Staking
 - Staking contracts have an owner, a token to be staked and a token to be rewarded in.
+- Can stake, unstake and claim rewards.
-- Start and end at a particular time
+- Start and end at a particular time.
-- Can be frozen by owner
+- Can be frozen by owner.
-- Discrete staking contract
-- Dynamic staking contract

 ### DAO
 ### Using users' staked FutureBuildToken to provide liquidy in LP
 ### Flash loans